manuel-serrano/fst-artifact/README.md

 ### Claims

 All figures showing results from benchmark execution in the paper are generated from this artifact.

+Note: when the benchmarks are executed with QEMU the performance is somewhat skewed.
+The results in the paper are generated on physical hardwares to minimize secondary effects.
+We recommend using a similar setting when possible.

 ## Hardware Dependencies